 In my career as a teacher, my experience ranges from working with 7 year olds in a primary school through to teaching at HND level at Northampton University with modules including: music theory, experimental music, synthesis and sampling.

 I enjoy teaching students at all levels: from the complete beginners to those more advanced.

 The teaching is always tailored to my student’s needs and interests.

-I prepare for grade exam (from Rock school to Trinity or RGT) or teach a student’s favourite music always ensuring he or she learns the correct technique allowing them to progress as guitarists with time.
+I prepare for grade exam (from Rock school to Trinity and ABRSM) or teach a student’s favourite music always ensuring he or she learns the correct technique allowing them to progress as guitarists, pianists or ukulele players with time.

 I encourage students to boost their creativity by composing and recording their own music.
 It is remarkable how many people who believe they lack any creativity end up composing interesting music.

-Obviously composing your own music is not compulsory, if you just want to play for fun.
+Obviously composing your own music is not compulsory, if you just want to play guitar, piano or ukulele for fun.

 Some of my students have started their own bands going on to record professional albums.

 I have been playing with other musicians, as a part of a band or in duets, trios almost since the day I decided to play the guitar.